open-power/secvarctl/README.md

 ## License
 The files located in the `external` directory are borrowed files from other packages.
 They retain their licenses from their respective license headers.
-All other files are protected under Apache 2.0, as specified in the `LICENSE` file.
+For example, the file `external/linux/.clang-format` is protected under GPL-2.0 as specified by its file header and `external/skiboot/LICENSE` .
+All other files not in the `external` directory are protected under Apache 2.0, as specified in the `LICENSE` file.